At least seven killed in blast at Pakistan religious school

 The death toll was confirmed by Mohammad Asim Khan, a spokesman at a local hospital, who told AFP that seven bodies and 70 wounded people had been taken to the facility.

 All of the dead were men aged between 20 and 40, he said.
-Teachers and boys as young as 7 were among the wounded.
+Teachers and boys as young as seven were among the wounded.

+Kamran Bangash, a spokesman for the government of Khyber Pakhtunkhwa province, put the death toll at eight and said about 10 students remained in critical condition.

+Teacher Safiullah Khan told AFP more than 1,000 students are currently enrolled at the religious school, which is divided into two sections -- one for students aged 18 and older and the other for children.

 Peshawar was once the epicentre of militant violence in the country, with jihadists targeting security forces and public spaces in the city near the northwestern frontier with Afghanistan.